 Sisa Huayku of the parish Imantag is a dance group that’s been working to spread the Imantag culture for thirty years.
 They are currently committed to motivating the youth of their community to recover their own cultural knowledge and values through dance and theater.
 The work was produced in different locations of the Imantag parish with members of production team working in close collaboration with members of the organization.

 Sumak Muyu of the La Calera community is an organization of indigenous women working in small enterprises to improve the living conditions of their families and the community.
 Their main project is producing bio jewelry.
 The work was developed on location in the community with the members of the Sumak Muyu organization, working in close collaboration with the production team.

-LATITUDE ZERO is expected to run again Summer II, 2020, for more information contact David Tamés via the contact form.
+LATITUDE ZERO was expected to run again in Summer II, 2020, however, it was canceled due to the COVID-19 pandemic.
+It may run again Summer II, 2022, conditions permitting.
+For more information contact David Tamés via the contact form.